MarvNC/JP-Resources/readme.md

-    * "The harmonic mean of a list of numbers tends strongly toward the least elements of the list."[^1] In other words, a frequency dictionary with an abnormally large value will not greatly affect the resulting frequency.
+    * "The harmonic mean of a list of numbers tends strongly toward the least elements of the list."[^1] In other words, a frequency dictionary with an abnormally large value will not greatly affect the resulting value.
-        This makes it ideal for people who want a statistic that takes into account all numbers, but does not arbitrarily deviate due to large outliers (which `avg` can easily do).
+        Conversely, a frequency dictionary with an abnormally small value will affect the resulting value more than `avg`, but still less so than simply using `min`.
     * The harmonic mean is always greater than (or equal) to the minimum number and always less than (or equal) to the arithmetic mean.[^2]

+    This makes `harmonic` ideal for people who want a statistic that takes into account all numbers, but does not arbitrarily deviate due to large outliers (which `avg` can easily do).

     [^1]:
         https://en.wikipedia.org/wiki/Harmonic_mean#Relationship_with_other_means